 Depression is a disorder that looks different from one person to another.
 In fact, it is difficult to determine if someone is depressed just by outward appearances alone.

 People who live with depression express feelings of loneliness as well as feelings of helplessness.
+In particular, statistics have shown that Millenials experience a high incidence of loneliness and depression (Check out my previous blog post "Millennials-The Loneliest Generation").
 Often the case, people who are depressed don’t even know why they are depressed in the first place.

 Depression is not a choice…